PubInv/general-purpose-alarm-device/README.md

 # How is the alarm signal received?

-The wired connection from a host is an SPI controller and the GPAD is an SPI Peripheral.
+The wired RJ12(6P6C)  Data connection from a host is an SPI controller and the GPAD is an SPI Peripheral.

 A wireless interface may be added through a UNO shield.
 (Compatibility with existing wireless shields has not been checked.
 A custom shield with a wireless interface to some of the unused controller pins should be possible but may not be trivial.)

 # Summer 2022 Project Status

 ### Firmware
 Demonstration of SPI controller and Peripheral for single byte transmission.

 ### Hardware
 1. Schematic with distributor part numbers through review.
 Many parts have two distributor part numbers identified.
-2. PCB design is through review.
-3. Beginning order of long lead parts.
-4. Preparing BOM to order PCBs and SMT assembly though JLCPCB.
+2. Several units assembled.
+As of 20221208 two reworks identified.
+One swaping D7 and D10.
+A Second connecting the DTR on U501 Pin 4 to Reset.

 # Possible Evolution Stages of the Project